NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 > `GetActorsHit` represents actors affected by the projectile, not every object touched by raw collision.
 > {style="note"}

-### Bounce Component
+### Bounce Behavior

-A **Bounce Component** listens for projectile bounce events and can override the projectile's next travel direction.
+A **Bounce Behavior** listens for projectile bounce events and can override the projectile's next travel direction.

 The default Projectile Movement Component can handle natural bouncing by itself.
-The Bounce Component is useful when a projectile needs extra behavior after a bounce, such as reflecting manually, selecting a new target, or enabling homing.
+The Bounce Behavior is useful when a projectile needs extra behavior after a bounce, such as reflecting manually, selecting a new target, or enabling homing.

 Common bounce response modes include: